 A quick way to check if the neck is too tight is to see if you can put 2 fingers inside the neck opening.
 If you can, the fit is correct.
 If you are still uncomfortable with the opening being small, we suggest to undo the zipper about 1cm down with the zip cover still over the top.

 How do I choose the right size sleeping bag?

-It's important to get the right size sleeping bag that has the best fit for your child.
 A sleeping bag should be well fitted around the neck and the armholes to avoid your baby slipping through.
 It should also be bell shaped in the bottom to allow for easy leg movement.